aherbert/gdsc-smlm/docs/installation.rst

-.. index:: installation
+.. index:: !
+Installation

 Installation
 ============

 The plugin is designed to run within ``ImageJ``.
 This can be the original ``ImageJ`` (version 1) or any modified version of ``ImageJ`` such as ``ImageJ2`` or ``Fiji``.

-.. index:: install using imagej2/fiji
+.. index:: !
+Install using ImageJ2/Fiji

 Install using ImageJ2/Fiji
 --------------------------